rstill/G_and_C_Data/src/README.md

 	 function merge_data().
  4. For those columns containing mean() or std(), the resulting data table is summarised by mean, and activity labels are applied via the function tidy_data().
- 5. The code book for the resulting data set is generated via fht function generate_code_book().
+ 5. The code book for the resulting data set is generated via the function generate_code_book().
  6. This resulting data set and code book is then written to a file by the function output_data().